-“Here,” he took the partially unrolled rubber.
-“I’ll do it,” as he laughed about being called big.
-He knew what big really was.
+“Here,” he takes the partially unrolled rubber.
+“I’ll do it,” as he laughs about being called big.
+He knows what big really is.

-“Damn, I ain’t ‘sposed to be thinking ‘bouts ol’ Huck,” he chastised himself.
+“Damn, I ain’t ‘sposed to be thinking ‘bouts ol’ Huck,” he chastises himself.

-With the rubber fully on, he went to work on Tray’s pussy.
-He knew girls liked it when he went down on them.
-“Ain’t not different from a blow job, ‘cept it don’t require choking on a shaft halfway down yer throat,” he thought.
-Again he was thinking about dick.
+With the rubber fully on, he goes to work on Tray’s pussy.
+He knows girls like it when he goes down on them.
+“Ain’t no different from a blow job, ‘cept it don’t require choking on a shaft halfway down yer throat,” he thinks.
+Again he’s thinking about dick.
 Shit.

-Tray’s squirming and heavy breathing captured his full attention.
-She was ready.
-Just as he was about to slip it in, a funny feeling came over him.
-It was like he was being watched.
+Tray’s squirming and heavy breathing captures his full attention.
+She’s ready.
+Just as he’s about to slip it in, a funny feeling comes over him.
+It’s like he is being watched.

-“Damn, perverts,” he thought.
+“Damn, perverts,” he thinks.
 “They must’ve sneaked after us.
 Well, I’ll jist give ‘em a show.”

-His dick slid all the way past her labia and deep into her warm, wet pussy.
-He started a slow and steady rhythm, perfect for not cumming too soon.
-Deep inside her, he got on his knees, pulling her ass off the grass for deeper penetration.
+His dick slides all the way past her labia and deep into her warm, wet pussy.
+He starts a slow and steady rhythm, perfect for not cumming too soon.
+Deep inside her, he gets on his knees, pulling her ass off the grass for deeper penetration.
 Tray was huffing and puffing on her way to the first orgasm.

 “I bets I kin makes her cum four times, jist like ol’ Huck told me he did with Jack-off.”
-Tommy thought.
+Tommy thinks.
 “Shit, I cain’t stop thinkin’ ‘bouts ‘im.”

-Tommy’s ass started pulsing, just from the thought of Huck.
-He wanted to be fucked himself, even while he was pumping away with Tray.
-He moaned in pleasure but also regretted he needed dick so badly.
+Tommy’s ass starts pulsing, just from the thought of Huck.
+He wants to be fucked himself, even while he’s pumping away with Tray.
+He moans in pleasure but also regrets he needs dick so badly.

-Jace had been watching this porno scene for some time.
-He could read all of Tommy’s thoughts and feelings.
-The moment was right for Teen Jesus to save the boy’s conflicted soul.
-Poised on his knees behind Tommy’s pumping butt, he bent down and started licking the puckering butthole in front of him.
+Jace watches this porno scene for some time.
+He can read all of Tommy’s thoughts and feelings.
+The moment is right for Teen Jesus to save the boy’s conflicted soul.
+On his knees behind Tommy’s pumping butt, he bends down and starts licking the puckering butthole in front of him.

-“Ah, ah,” Tommy moaned as he imagined it was Huck making his asshole feel so tingly and excited.
-He thrust fully into Tray, holding himself there as the butt licking he was receiving massaged his hole and made him relax.
-Pulling back he felt as if a tongue was entering his anal cavity.
-He arched to receive it, fully pulling his dick out of Tray.
-She screamed in need of the missing dick.
-He reentered her, thrusting deeply as Jace followed him downward, tongue moving inside Tommy with slight, rapid thrusts.
-It was more than Tommy could take.
-Out of control, Tommy’s dick filled the condom with bursts of teen sperm.
-Tray could feel the shots through the condom and arched with her second orgasm.
-Jace waited until Tommy’s bursts slowed, then removing his tongue, thrust his straining dick fully up Tommy’s ass.
+“Ah, ah,” Tommy moans as he imagined it is Huck making his asshole feel so tingly and excited.
+He thrusts fully into Tray, holding himself there as the butt licking he receives massages his hole and makes him relax.
+Pulling back he feels as if a tongue enters his anal cavity.
+He arches to receive it, fully pulling his dick out of Tray.
+She screams in need of the missing dick.
+He reenters her, thrusting deeply as Jace follows him downward, tongue moving inside Tommy with slight, rapid thrusts.
+It is more than Tommy can take.
+Out of control, Tommy’s dick fills the condom with bursts of teen sperm.
+Tray can feel the shots through the condom and arches with her second orgasm.
+Jace waits until Tommy’s bursts slow, then removing his tongue, thrusts his straining dick fully up Tommy’s ass.

-“Oh, oh oh, ouch, oh, ah, ah,” Tommy couldn’t stop from screaming until his initial resistance to the stiff dick was overcome by the pleasure it was causing.
-He remained deep inside Tray, writhing in pleasure from the penetration.
-Tray was the receiver to this hail Mary pass.
-She had cum when Tommy was simultaneously exploding inside her.
-Now she came a third time as he kept pumping with a dick that refused to go limp.
-Jace grasped Tommy’s shoulders to pull himself into the boy’s body as he thrust deep into his ass.
-Jace was on auto pilot until he reached his own orgasm.
-Just as he began to cum, he pulled out, leaned back on his knees and sprayed ejaculate over Tommy’s back, head, and onto Tray’s startled face.
-Wide-eyed she only saw a wispy white glow with a flood of ghostly drops flying over Tommy’s back and falling directly on her.
+“Oh, oh oh, ouch, oh, ah, ah,” Tommy can’t stop from screaming until his initial resistance to the stiff dick is overcome by the pleasure it is causing.
+He remains deep inside Tray, writhing in pleasure from the penetration.
+Tray is the receiver to this hail Mary pass.
+She came when Tommy was simultaneously exploding inside her.
+Now she comes a third time as he keeps pumping with a dick that refuses to go limp.
+Jace grasps Tommy’s shoulders to pull himself into the boy’s body as he thrusts deep into his ass.
+Jace is on auto pilot until he reaches his own orgasm.
+Just as he begins to cum, he pulls out, leans back on his knees and sprays ejaculate over Tommy’s back, head, and onto Tray’s startled face.
+Wide-eyed she only sees a wispy white glow with a flood of ghostly drops flying over Tommy’s back and falling directly on her.
 The drops burst the second they hit her.

-Tray screamed and pushed Tommy’s writhing body off of her.
+Tray screams and pushes Tommy’s writhing body off of her.

-Trying to get up and run, she tripped over her half-undone jeans.
-Screaming and shaking, she ran away, pulling on her clothes.
+Trying to get up, she trips over her half-undone jeans.
+Screaming and shaking, she runs away, pulling on her clothes.

-Tommy continued to writhe, deep into his final orgasm, unaware that Tray had run off,.
-Jace was stroking Tommy’s butt with his fingers while deep inside him.
-Finally, the writhing stopped, replaced by shaking and shuddering, until he was still.
+Tommy continues to writhe, deep into his final orgasm, unaware that Tray has run off,.
+Jace is stroking Tommy’s butt with his fingers deep inside him.
+Finally, the writhing stops, replaced by shaking and shuddering, until he is still.
 Jace lay down and cuddled the fucked-out boy.

-“I needed that, I so needed that,” Tommy mumbled.
+“I needed that, I so needed that,” Tommy mumbles.

 “What?”
-Tommy was startled.
-Realizing he was being held and cuddled, he freaked and jumped up.
+Tommy is startled.
+Realizing he was being held and cuddled, he freaks and jumps up.

 “Its Jace.
 Tim sent me.
 Ask him in your heart to trust me.”

-All the negative thoughts of violation, anger, and resistance disappeared when Tommy thought of his Huck.
-For the first time, he wanted Jace to be real.
+All the negative thoughts of violation, anger, and resistance disappear when Tommy thinks of his Huck.
+For the first time, he wants Jace to be real.

-“Ya scared me,” Tommy whispered.
-Then he laughed.
+“Ya scared me,” Tommy whispers.
+Then he laughs.
 “Y’all scared the fuck out of Tray.
 That might be the most excitin’ fuck o’ her life.”